 We shouldn’t underestimate the complexity of curriculum design or the huge amount of time it takes to get it right.
 I’ve had many discussions with senior and curriculum leaders who admit that after years of attempting to establish the perfect curriculum, it still eludes them.
 Logistics, time, curriculum expertise and staff turnaround in schools make this process even more challenging.
-That’s why many schools opt for a curriculum package, like Curriculum Maestro and the Cornerstones Curriculum, which have built-in curriculum connectivity and progression and can be adapted for a school’s needs.
+That’s why many schools opt for a curriculum package, like Curriculum Maestro and the Cornerstones Curriculum, which have built-in curriculum connectivity, subject sequencing and progression, and can be adapted for a school’s needs.

 At Cornerstones, we identify four main areas of connectivity: big ideas, subject-to-subject links, pedagogical links and concept links.

 These four distinct strands help schools articulate the design and rigour of their curriculum and understand what is being taught as well as when and how.
 You can read my Curriculum 22 blog for further information about how the Cornerstones Curriculum is sequenced and interconnected.

 Hopefully, for those of you already using Cornerstones, the article will help you articulate these links and make clear how well-connected your curriculum is.
 For those of you that do not currently use the Cornerstones Curriculum or our online curriculum platform, Curriculum Maestro, I hope it will be a useful tool to assist you in thinking deeply about your own curriculum design.